thinhdanggroup/spring_grpc_http/README.md

 ## Description

-This project is a simple example about How to build GRpc and Http API with Spring.
+This project is a simple example about How to build GRpc and Http API with Spring (without proxy).

-More detail about this project at [here](https://thinhdanggroup.github.io/spring-grpc-http/)
+More detail about this project at [here](https://medium.com/@thinhda/build-service-that-provides-http-and-grpc-api-with-spring-9e7cff7aa17a)